fbpx

 Earth Stewards Project

-Over the past several years, the Santa Cruz Museum of Natural History has worked with high schools students every week of the school year, partnering with a wide variety of local organizations and nonprofits whose work broadly focuses on land management and the natural sciences.
-Partner organizations have included Santa Cruz City Parks, UCSC Younger Lagoon Reserve, Watsonville Wetlands Watch, San Lorenzo Valley Water District, Coastal Watershed Council, UCSC Campus Natural Reserve, Homeless Garden Project, the UCSC Arboretum, Santa Cruz Mountain Trail Stewards, and CA State Parks.
-Projects have included native planting, invasive plant removal, trail building and maintenance, biological surveys, bird banding, and beach clean-ups, and often span several weeks, allowing students to both begin and see a project through to completion.
+We work with high school students throughout the school year in partnership with organizations and nonprofits, including Santa Cruz City Parks, UCSC Younger Lagoon Reserve, Watsonville Wetlands Watch, San Lorenzo Valley Water District, Coastal Watershed Council, UCSC Campus Natural Reserve, Homeless Garden Project, the UCSC Arboretum, Santa Cruz Mountain Trail Stewards, and California State Parks (and more).
+ESP projects include native planting, invasive plant removal, trail building and maintenance, biological surveys, bird banding, and beach clean-ups, often spanning several weeks.
+This allows students to begin and see a project through to completion, fostering a sense of accomplishment.

-If you are a teacher interested in your class participating as a part of the Earth Stewards Program, please contact education@santacruzmuseum.org
+Teachers interested in the Earth Stewards Program, please contact the Museum: education@santacruzmuseum.org